-Nurturing the Spiritual life of leaders
+Nurturing the Spiritual Life of Leaders

-The spiritual foundation of a leader is a vital component of leadership identity; understanding this leads to wisdom – and to the adventure of a lifetime.
+The spiritual foundation of a leader is a vital component of leadership identity; understanding leads to wisdom – and to the adventure of a lifetime.

 “People have both an inner and an outer life and the nourishment of the inner life can lead to a more productive and meaningful outer life”

 Being spiritually alive yields treasure that spills out into the communities and organisations we are part of.
 What is this treasure?
-Qualities such as calmness, empathy, listening, resilience, patience, kindness, care, purpose, optimism, and so much more.
+Qualities such as: calmness, empathy, listening, resilience, patience, kindness, care, purpose, optimism, and so much more.
 We can create healthy or toxic environments around us – it’s our choice.
-I am committed to sparking, nourishing, and sustaining the spiritual life of leaders because the difference it makes to personal well-being and organisational health is tangible.
+I am committed to sparking, nourishing, and sustaining the spiritual life of leaders because the difference it makes to personal wellbeing and organisational health is tangible.

 Holistic Development Model – Tailored Leadership Formation